Swordfish

 Swordfish is rated R. Parents should be aware that it contains violence, action sequences, mature themes.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 6.3/10, and global collection metrics, Swordfish stands as a challenging project for the creators.
-It remains an essential piece of the 2001 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.3/10, and global performance metrics, Swordfish is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2001 cinematic calendar.

 Frequently Asked Questions